-^{52 &}quot;Ukraine gas row hits EU supplies".
+22 "Ukraine gas row hits EU supplies".
 BBC.
 1 January 2006. http://news.bbc.co.uk/2/hi/europe/4573572.stm

-53 2013 Survey on International Demand and Supply System of Oil (survey on the energy policy trends, etc. of various countries)
+23 2013 Survey on International Demand and Supply System of Oil (survey on the energy policy trends, etc. of various countries)

-With regard to this point, GATT Article XVII stipulates that state-owned enterprises may not practice any discriminatory treatment regarding imports and exports based on the country concerned or impose any quantitative restrictions54.
+However, GATT Article XVII stipulates that state trading enterprises may not practice any discriminatory treatment regarding imports and exports relating to the country concerned or impose any quantitative restrictions on exports and imports.24 Certain trade and investment rules also exist for state-owned enterprises other than state trading enterprises, and WTO member countries have certain obligations regarding their respective state-owned enterprises.

 WTO member countries are obligated to ensure that their state-owned enterprises "act in a manner that is consistent with the general principles of non-discriminatory treatment".

-[5] Exports not reflecting the cost of their production as an act resulting in a monopoly
+e) Exports not reflecting the cost of their production as an act resulting in a monopoly